 In the 1990s, the introduction of slip-ring technology for cableless exchange of energy between the rotating and stationary scanner components of mechanical CT scanners allowed for faster, uninterrupted scanner rotation and the development of spiral CT imaging techniques.3 Spiral or helical scan protocols, through continuous table movement and data acquisition, allow for faster longitudinal coverage and propelled the possibilities for contrast-enhanced CT applications, including coronary imaging.
 Just before the turn of the millennium, the first 4-slice spiral CTs with electrocardiogram (ECG) synchronization for cardiac imaging were introduced.4,5 Over the next decade, the technical capabilities of cardiac CT improved rapidly, with faster rotating scanners and increasing numbers of detector rows for better and easier coronary imaging (Fig. 12-2).
 However, concerns about the increasing radiation burden associated with cardiac CT emerged, which motivated technical innovations to reduce the radiation dose while maintaining sufficient diagnostic accuracy.

 Computed tomography angiography of a patient with a single coronary artery.
 The right coronary artery (RCA) arises from the middle portion of the left anterior descending coronary artery (LAD) and then transverses in front of the pulmonary artery to the right atrioventricular groove.

 In addition to noninvasive assessment of coronary stenosis, coronary CT also allows for assessment of the atherosclerotic changes in the vessel wall.
 Endeavors to noninvasive identify vulnerable plaques are ongoing.
-As the technologic accuracy of coronary CT angiography (CTA) matured and the ...
+As the technologic accuracy of coronary CT angiography (CTA) matured and the radiation exposure reached acceptable ...